RuslanKhafizov/genetic-code-by-khafizov/README.md

-# Interactive Genetic Code Analyzer & Rumer Orbit Explorer
+# Interactive Genetic Code Analyzer

-This interactive web tool is designed for visualizing, exploring, and analyzing the structural and mathematical symmetries inherent in the genetic code.
-Special attention is given to the concepts first proposed by Yuri Borisovich Rumer and their further development, including the analysis of codogram orbits under Rumer's transformation group.
+This interactive web tool is designed for visualizing, exploring, and analyzing structural and mathematical symmetries inherent in the genetic code.
+It particularly focuses on the concepts related to Rumer's transformations and extends this analysis to the group symmetries formed by codogram orbits.

-**Live Demo (GitHub Pages): https://ruslankhafizov.github.io/genetic-code-by-khafizov
+Live Demo (GitHub Pages): https://ruslankhafizov.github.io/genetic-code-by-khafizov

 ## Core Features